ismaelsadeeq/Data-Structures-Algorithms-Problems/README.md

 ## 👩🏽‍💻 Contributing

 - Contributions make the open source community such an amazing place to learn, inspire, and create.
-- Any contributions you make are greatly appreciated.
+- We value your contributions and thank you in advance.
 - Check out our [contribution guidelines](/CONTRIBUTING.md) for more information.

 ## 🛡️ License